Yet, most people struggle with what goes where.

 |There's no question that this corner of the kitchen is for informal meals.
 DecorPad|

-Too much small stuff.
+Often the reason for a room not having a focal point is that there is too much stuff in the room.
 It’s common to see homes with too many small or inconsequential furnishings floating in the room or on the walls.
 Try removing items that don’t contribute to the look you’re aiming for.
 Unify small items by placing them close together, by painting them similar colors, or by placing them on a tray.

 |Nothing small getting in the way here!
 Just luxury.
 SweetPeaandWillowCom.via DecorPad|